 Antipsychotics

-Antipsychotics are used to treat disorders involving psychosis (with symptoms such as delusions and hallucinations), including schizophrenia, and bipolar mania.(74) However, effectiveness of antipsychotics is not limited to treating psychosis, with evidence of benefit in mood and anxiety disorders, particularly when used as an adjunctive therapy.
-Antipsychotics have historically been categorised as first-generation (also known as typical or conventional) or second-generation (also known as ‘atypical’) antipsychotics, based on when they were developed;(74) examples from class listed in the BNF are summarised in Table 8.(59)
+Antipsychotics are used to treat disorders involving psychosis (with symptoms such as delusions and hallucinations), including schizophrenia, and bipolar mania.(76) However, effectiveness of antipsychotics is not limited to treating psychosis, with evidence of benefit in mood and anxiety disorders, particularly when used as an adjunctive therapy.
+Antipsychotics have historically been categorised as first-generation (also known as typical or conventional) or second-generation (also known as ‘atypical’) antipsychotics, based on when they were developed;(76) examples from class listed in the BNF are summarised in Table 8.(60) It is recommended that use of antipsychotics should be limited to the treatment of severe anxiety symptoms and that they should be used only for short-term treatment.

-The first generation antipsychotics were developed in the 1950s, with second generation antipsychotics emerging in the 1980s.(74) First and second generation antipsychotics both act by blocking dopamine receptors, but second generation antipsychotics do so to a lesser extent.
-Second generation antipsychotics also interact with receptors for neurotransmitters other than dopamine, including serotonin and histamine, and the variation in targeted receptors results in markedly different clinical and adverse effect profiles within the group.(74;75) Choice of treatment is typically determined by medication history, and individual risk of particular side effects, such as weight gain or impaired glucose tolerance.
+The first generation antipsychotics were developed in the 1950s, with second generation antipsychotics emerging in the 1980s.(76) First and second generation antipsychotics both act by blocking dopamine receptors, but second generation antipsychotics do so to a lesser extent.
+Second generation antipsychotics also interact with receptors for neurotransmitters other than dopamine, including serotonin and histamine, and the variation in targeted receptors results in markedly different clinical and adverse effect profiles within the group.(76;77) Choice of treatment is typically determined by medication history, and individual risk of particular side effects, such as weight gain or impaired glucose tolerance.
 Antipsychotics can be given orally, or as a depot injection (i.e., antipsychotic injected in a formulation that releases the drug slowly over a period of time, with injections typically repeated every 2–4 weeks).